aravind-14-dev/Predictive_Ranking-ACC-teams/README.md

-# ACC Men's Basketball Ranking Prediction
+# ACC Men's Basketball Team Ranking Prediction

 The ranking was made using offensive and defensive efficiency of each team during each game in the previous season